GuillaumePv/data-analysis-crypto/README.md

 │   │
 │   ├── models.py         <- Script to train models and then use trained models to make │   │
-│   ├── descript_stats.py         <- Script to train models and then use trained models to make │   │
+│   ├── descript_stats.py         <- Script to create Decriptive statistics of our dataset
+│   │
 │   ├── getData.py         <- Script to create, merge and process our datasets
 │   │